Wendell A. Kimper

 My Erdős number is 6.

-I'll be presenting joint work with Kristine Yu, Chris Green, and Will Bennet at ACAL47 in Berkeley, March 2016.
+I presented joint work on Somali vowel categories with Kristine Yu, Chris Green, and Will Bennet at ACAL47 in Berkeley (March 2016). [draft of proceedings paper]